House of Bloo's: Plot

 Mac, an 8-year-old boy, and his imaginary friend, Blooregard Q. Kazoo ("Bloo"), often get into fights with his 13-year-old brother, Terrence.
-When Mac's mother tires of this behavior, she tells him that he has outgrown his age to have an imaginary friend and must get rid of Bloo.
+Mac's mother is tired of this behavior, so she tells him that he has outgrown his age to have an imaginary friend and must get rid of Bloo.
 Crushed by overhearing their argument, except for Terrence, who is rather pleased, Bloo later comes across a TV commercial for "Foster's Home for Imaginary Friends"—"where good ideas are not forgotten," according to the motto.

-The next day, Mac and Bloo stop in at the sprawling mansion and are met by Mr. Herriman, the strict business manager.
+The next day, Mac and Bloo stop by the sprawling mansion and are met by Mr. Herriman, the strict business manager.
 After Bloo explains the situation in comically exaggerated detail, they are arranged to be given a tour of the house.
 Frankie, the caregiver, is about to show Mac and Bloo around; however, she is soon called away by the ill-tempered, high-maintenance resident Duchess.
 Basketball-loving Wilt takes over the tour and introduces Mac and Bloo to the wide variety of imaginary friends living in the house.
 Along the way, they meet Coco, who lays plastic eggs when she gets excited and only says "Coco" when she speaks, and the fearsome-looking but soft-hearted Eduardo.
 Mac and Bloo think Foster's will be a good place for Bloo to live.
 However, Frankie tells them that if he stays there, he will be eligible for adoption whenever Mac is not around.
 Mac promises to stop by after school and departs, taking Coco's eggs with him and leaving Bloo alone with his new housemates, who show him their bedroom where he will be sleeping.
 Seeing Bloo about to sleep on the floor, Wilt lets him take his bunk in exchange for sleeping on the floor, and they all fall asleep for the night.

 The next day, a wealthy couple stops by Foster's to find a friend for their spoiled daughter.
-They only want the best for her, and Frankie sees a perfect chance to get Duchess out of the house for good.
-The married couple agrees.
-Just as Mr. Herriman is getting ready to do the paperwork for the adoption, though, their daughter catches sight of Bloo and starts chasing him.
+Frankie sees a perfect chance to get Duchess out of the house for good.
+Just as Mr. Herriman is getting ready to do the paperwork for the adoption, though, the wealthy couple's daughter catches sight of Bloo and starts chasing him.
 Wilt, Coco, and Eduardo race all over the house to keep Bloo out of reach, but the married couple's daughter finally snatches him away and shows him to her parents.
 They agree, but only Mac's last-minute arrival saves him.
 The millionaires leave empty-handed, while Duchess becomes even angrier at not being able to leave Foster's, which she refers to as a dump, due to Bloo's interference.